-The Parting of the Ways -vv5-6
+3 The Parting of the Ways - vv5-6

 In vv1-2, we separate ourselves from sinners and scoffers by how we live our lives.
 We don't separate ourselves by moving somewhere else, by making space between us, or by building a fence.
 We separate ourselves by how we live our lives, by living as God has shown us how to live.
 In that way we part from the wicked and the sinners and the mockers.
+And at the end, they cannot join with us.